VirtualMetric/virtualmetric-docs/docs/README.md

 ## Introduction

-**Director** is a tool designed for creating and managing _pipelines_ in tandem to monitor telemetry data streams for various purposes, whereas **Generator** is a utility program intended to generate realistic telemetry data to help configure **Director** for production.
+**Director** is a tool designed for creating and managing _pipelines_ in tandem to monitor telemetry data streams for various purposes, and **Generator** is a utility program intended to generate realistic telemetry data to help configure **Director** for production.

 The pipelines are created to route incoming data streams from _sources_ to _targeted_ outgoing streams or some final destination.